-On-time service and congestion in the Québec City - Windsor Corridor from sharing tracks with freight trains.
-This not only impacts our on-time performance, but it means that our train schedules and frequencies are dependent on the access we are granted by the owners of the infrastructure.
+We are currently sharing the tracks we operate on with freight trains who have right-of-way over our passenger trains.
+This not only impacts our on-time performance due to heavy congestion on the tracks, but it also means that our train schedules and frequencies are dependent on the access we are granted by the infrastructure owners.

 High Frequency Rail is VIA Rail Canada’s proposal to transform passenger rail service in Canada.
 It would create new trains on dedicated tracks between major centres (Québec City-Montréal-Ottawa-Toronto).

-New routes would be established on discontinued and lower density rail infrastructure between Toronto-Peterborough-Ottawa, Ottawa-Dorion-Montréal and Montréal-Trois-Rivières-Québec City.
+New routes would be established by upgrading discontinued and lower density rail infrastructure, as well as building new tracks between Toronto-Peterborough-Ottawa, Ottawa-Dorion-Montréal and Montréal-Trois-Rivières-Québec City.

-The High Frequency Rail project involves separating passenger and freight rail operations, creating more capacity for sustainable transportation for both people and goods, as well as the opportunity to optimize current services along Lake Ontario and the St. Lawrence Seaway.
+The High Frequency Rail project would involve separating passenger and freight rail operations, creating more capacity for sustainable transportation for both people and goods, as well as the opportunity to optimize current services along Lake Ontario and the St. Lawrence Seaway.

 The proposed HFR network

-With High Frequency Rail, VIA Rail would be building a modern passenger rail service for a more connected, more sustainable, and more mobile Canada.
+With High Frequency Rail, Canadians would enjoy a modern passenger rail service providing a more connected, more sustainable, and more mobile Canada.
 High Frequency Rail would allow for:

-By running on dedicated tracks, VIA Rail would offer more frequencies while reducing trip times by 25% and improving on-time performance over 95%.
+By running on dedicated tracks, High Frequency Rail would offer more frequencies while reducing trip times by 25% and improving on-time performance to over 95%.

-The dedicated tracks would allow VIA Rail to have control over frequencies, speeds, and traffic priorities.
-For example, trains could travel at speeds of up to 177 kilometres per hour (or 110 miles per hour), reducing travel times from Ottawa to Toronto to as low as 3 hours and 15 minutes from current travel times of approximately 4 hours and 30 minutes.
+The dedicated tracks would allow better control over frequencies, speeds, and traffic priorities.
+For example, trains could travel at speeds of up to 200 kilometres per hour (124 miles per hour), reducing travel times from Ottawa to Toronto to as low as 3 hours and 15 minutes from current travel times of approximately 4 hours and 30 minutes.

 How we choose to get there matters

-The impact of High Frequency Rail would extend far beyond travel: It would make VIA Rail a more relevant contributor to Canada’s sustainable development and prosperity.
-High Frequency Rail would expand VIA Rail services to more communities while contributing to the reduction of road congestion and greenhouse gas emissions.
+The impact of High Frequency Rail would extend far beyond travel: It would make rail travel a more relevant solution to Canada’s sustainable development and prosperity.
+High Frequency Rail would expand passenger rail services to more communities while contributing to the reduction of road congestion and greenhouse gas emissions.